hm-lang/core/proposals/intro.md

 constant and mutable variables (i.e., a mutable type), but the variable is only allowed to mutate the memory if it is declared as a mutable variable with `;`.

-## temporarily locking non-reassignable variables
+## temporarily locking mutable variables

 You can also make a variable non-reassignable and deeply constant for the remainder of the current block by using `@lock` before the variable name.